LuccaMilano/B3-Stock-Analysis/README.md

 Compilation: g++ -I\<path-to-curl-include\> -o main cpp/Mail.cpp main.cpp -L\<path-to-curl-lib\> -lcurl

 *This application needs the library curl, from c++ to compile.
-Can be found in: https://curl.se/ *This application uses Alpha Vantage API (there's a 15 minutes delay between updates in the stock market).
+Can be found in: https://curl.se/

+*This application uses Alpha Vantage API (there's a 15 minutes delay between updates in the stock market).
 Can be found in: https://www.alphavantage.co/

-The config file should have the SMTP url of the chosen mail system (gmail in the example) and the destinatary (in the format written in the example).
+The config file should have the SMTP url of the chosen mail system (gmail in the example) and the destinatary (the format should be written like the example).